wonjong2/Bens_Diner/README.md

 ## Generalized Tasks

 Web Development Tasks:
-- Use the Foundation front-end framework and populate the DOM with: buttons and text areas in an organized layout
+- Use the Bootstrap front-end framework and populate the DOM with: buttons, text areas, and cards in an organized layout
-- Write javascript functions to handle Google Translate API fetch operations (pull, `JSON` parse, write to the DOM, and save data)
+- Write handlebar.js files and "views" to handle custom information added to the website based on `MySQL` queries
-- Write javascript functions to handle Merriam-Webster API fetch operations (pull, `JSON` parse, write to the DOM and save data)
+- Write vascript functions to handle route requests to perform CRUD operations on a `MySQL` database (Create, Retrieve, Update, Delete)
+- Write javascript util functions for both front end and back end
 - Use `Buttons` and `listenerEvents` to add web app functionality and responsiveness
 - Use `@media queries` to add project screen adaptability and responsiveness
 - Store translate history in `localStorage`